Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="934" alt="30" src="https://github.com/user-attachments/assets/bb7359ca-ae43-4fbf-8594-47413b23cb72">

-- In Wireshark, we are going to filter for DHCP
+- In Wireshark, we are going to filter for DHCP traffic only

-- Type in DHCP at the top
+- Type in DHCP at the top of Wireshark and then back in Powershell type in ipconfig /renew then hit enter

+-

 -
 <br><br>